Teoroo-CMC/PiNNAcLe-FT/README.md

 # PiNNAcLe-FT
-PiNNAcle (https://github.com/Teoroo-CMC/PiNNAcLe) was originaly developed for active learn-on-the-fly tasks in machine learning interatomic potential (MLIPs).
+PiNNAcLe (https://github.com/Teoroo-CMC/PiNNAcLe) was originaly developed for active learn-on-the-fly tasks in machine learning interatomic potential (MLIPs).
 PiNNAcLe-FT is an extension of PiNNAcLe for efficient foundational model distillation and fine-tuning with DFT labels.

 # What’s New
 + Eliminate the need to construct a large initial DFT dataset and ensure stable dynamics of gen0 model via foundation model distillation.